jchen975/jchen975.github.io/_posts/2025-08-22-geo-series-fixed-point-2.md

 2. When is a fixed point \\(x^{\star}\\) of \\(T\\) unique?
 3. How to compute/find the unique fixed point \\(x^{\star}\\)?

-The answers to these questions lie in the the _Banach fixed point theorem_ stated below.
+The answers to these questions lie in the _Banach fixed point theorem_ stated below.

 **Theorem** (Banach fixed point theorem). _Suppose that there exists some positive constant \\(c < 1\\) such that, for every \\(\,x, y \in M\\), the map \\(\,T\\) satisfies_